How to Choose the Right Strap for Your Instrument

 Strap Width: Wider straps provide more surface area and distribute the weight of the instrument more evenly across your shoulder, which is particularly important for heavier instruments.
 Our thinner straps are designed with a built-in shoulder pad inspired by the first modern guitar straps of the 1950s, with some models featuring high-density padding that maintains its shape over time.
 The shoulder pad is easily removable, giving you the option to use it or go without depending on your preference.

+Strap Locks: Strap locks are an essential accessory for any serious player.
 The market offers metal, rubber, and leather strap lock options.
 Metal strap locks provide robust security but often require modifications to your instrument.
 Our rubber strap locks offer flexibility, durability, and superior performance with no modifications needed.
-Since we started making them, not a single one has broken, dried out, or stretched.
 They are also perfect for vintage straps that have stretched over time, allowing you to continue using them securely without any worry.

 🎯 4.
 Padding for Extra Comfort